Declaration of the United Nations Conference on the Human Environment: The European Union

 The principles and goals set at the Stockholm Conference provided a higher standard for the European Council to combat environmental issues.
-In the Paris Summit 1972, the Heads of State and of Government acknowledged the theme of the Stockholm Conference that became the origin of the community environmental policy in Europe and led to the establishment of the Environmental Unit (predecessor of the Directorate-General for Environment).
+At the Paris Summit 1972, the Heads of State and of Governments acknowledged the theme of the Stockholm Conference.
+This became the origin of the community environmental policy in Europe and led to the establishment of the Environmental Unit (predecessor of the Directorate-General for Environment).

 On 22 November 1973, the Council of Ministers approved the first four-year Environment Action Programme (1973-1976) in Europe to "reduce pollution and nuisances; improve the environment and quality of life; and promote common community action by member states, in international organizations dealing with the environment".

 China

-China, as a new joint of the United Nations in October 1971, became an "indispensable stakeholder in global environmental governance" since the Stockholm Conference 1972.
-After the Stockholm Conference, China held its first national environmental conference in 1973.
-After the Cultural Revolution, China held its second national environmental protection conference to strengthen its environmental management and pollution treatment in 1983.
-China also established the China Council for the International Cooperation on Environment and Development (CCICED) to actively promote international environmental cooperation.
+China, which joined the United Nations in October 1971, became an "indispensable stakeholder in global environmental governance" after the Stockholm Conference 1972.
+China held its first national environmental conference in 1973, and its second national environmental protection conference to strengthen environmental management and pollution treatment in 1983.
+China also established the Council for the International Cooperation on Environment and Development (CCICED) to promote international environmental cooperation.

 Further discussions

 International environmental law

-The Stockholm Declaration has an undeniable impact on the subsequent international environmental treaties, as it is the first major international treaty that framed environmental issues as global issues.
+The Stockholm Declaration had a clear impact on subsequent international environmental treaties, as it was the first major international treaty that framed environmental issues as global issues.
 Principle 21, which outlines states' sovereign rights to exercise in their territories and their responsibilities to prevent transboundary harm, serves as the legal core to the document.

 As the first attempt to achieve global consensus, experts like Brenton consider the majority of the Declaration to be "useless for legal purposes" because of its vagueness.
 Most of the Declaration, apart from Principle 21, was written as policy statements rather than in legal language.
-The Declaration is also not legally binding by nature, and it was considered as a soft law at the international level.
-In addition, while many legal treaties formed secretariats and organizations to oversee compliance and implementation, the UNEP as an institution failed to do so with its lack of funding and enforcement mechanisms.
-Consequently, states are not obligated nor motivated to follow up on the agreement met at the Conference.
+The Declaration is also not legally binding, and it was considered as a soft law at the international level.
+In addition, while many legal treaties formed secretariats and organizations to oversee compliance and implementation, the UNEP failed to do so due to a lack of funding and enforcement mechanisms.
+Consequently, states are not obligated to follow up on the agreement made at the Conference.